ninoseki/vscode-mogami/README.md

 # vscode-mogami

-A VS Code extension for checking the latest versions of dependencies.
+A VS Code extension for checking the latest version of each dependency.

 ## Supported Formats